 I like my name.
 It is my identity, my connection to my past and my lineage.
 I don’t think I would feel fully myself if I were to change it.
 My underdeveloped romantic gene causes me to bypass the lovely gesture and think practically; imagine the hassle of changing all my cards and online accounts?
 Sorry, future husband, but I want to remain true to Visa and my Bebo page.

 This brings us to the dreaded double-barrelled name.
 Fine if you’re Andrew Lloyd Webber, not so fine if you’re Séamus O’Sullivan-Fitzpatrick.
 (If you exist and are reading this, I apologise.)
 And what happens if a double-barrelled child marries another double-barrelled child?
 Is a quadruple-barrelled name even permitted by law?

 The Catholic Church would probably string me up for blasphemy against the sacred family structure, but do kids really care?
-I think they would much prefer a singular surname, be it maternal or paternal, than lugging around the weight of their parents’ indecision.
-Likewise, I doubt their childhood will be marred by the fact that *shock horror* Mammy’s last name is different.
+I doubt their childhood will be marred by the fact that *shock horror* Mammy’s last name is different.

 At the end of the day, it’s your decision and there is no wrong one as long as you choose it for yourself.
-You don’t have to be a raving feminist or a staunch conservative to select your own identity.
 Might have to draw the line at Princess Consuela Banana Hammock, though.